 Don’t Put Your Heart Health on Hold

 Almost every 40 seconds someone in the United States has a heart attack according to the Centers for Disease Control and Prevention (CDC).
-But, still, the number of heart patients seeking urgent care during the COVID-19 outbreak has dropped by as much as 70%.
+But, still, the number of heart patients seeking urgent care during the first wave of the COVID-19 outbreak had dropped by as much as 70%.

 “There are reversible heart conditions that will benefit from immediate attention,” says Hal Skopicki, MD, PhD, Co-Director, Stony Brook University Heart Institute; Chief, Cardiology; and Director, Heart Failure and Cardiomyopathy Center.
 “If you think you’re having a heart attack or other heart issue, don’t try and ride it out on your own because of COVID concerns.
 Getting immediate help can mean the real difference between heart trouble that is treated with minimal or no loss of function and heart trouble that may be life-threatening.”